South Heights, Pennsylvania

-South Heights is a borough in Beaver County, Pennsylvania, along the Ohio River.
-The population was 389 at the 2020 census.
+South Heights is a borough in Beaver County, Pennsylvania, United States, along the Ohio River.
+The population was 384 at the 2020 census.
 South Heights was first known as Ethel's Landing, a docking point on the Ohio River.
 The name of the town was changed to Shannopin when the Pittsburgh and Lake Erie Railroad established a station there.
-When the name of the town was changed to South Heights, the station became known as South Heights Station.
+When the name of the town was changed to South Heights, the station became known as South Heights station.

 Geography

-South Heights is located in southeastern Beaver County at 40°34′29″N 80°14′10″W (40.574634, -80.236096).
+South Heights is located in southeastern Beaver County at 40°34′29″N 80°14′10″W (40.574634, −80.236096).
 According to the United States Census Bureau, South Heights has a total area of 1.1 sqkm, of which 0.8 sqkm is land and 0.2 sqkm, or 20.69%, is water.

 Surrounding and adjacent neighborhoods

 South Heights has two land borders, including Hopewell Township to the north, south and west, and Crescent Township (Allegheny County) to the southwest.
 Across the Ohio River to the east, South Heights runs adjacent with the borough of Ambridge.